tommyvtran97/Gate_Detection/README.md

 #### #1 Create virtual environment and installing packages

 To avoid any potential conflicts while running the code, follow the steps indicated below.
 If you already have these packages installed on the computer indicated in `step 3`, you should be able to run everything without creating a virtual environment.
-Then skip `step 1-3` is go to proceed from `step 4`.
+Then skip `step 1-3` and move on to `item 2`

 Step 1) Create a virtual environment using the following command in terminal:
 * `python3 -m venv env`